travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ### Use shrinkwrapped git dependencies

-Note that `npm install` can fail if a shrinkwrapped git dependency pointing to a branch has its HEAD changed.
+Note that `npm install` can fail if a shrink-wrapped git dependency pointing to a branch has its HEAD changed.

 ## Ember Apps